Hecos-Project/.github/README.md

 * **⚡ Direct Commands** — Trigger any system action instantly with a keyword command, no AI reasoning required.
 Fast, predictable, offline-first.
 * **🔀 Flows Automation Engine** — A visual node-based editor for building complex multi-step automations: schedules, triggers, conditions, and AI-powered steps — all in one canvas.
 * **📦 8-Layer Modular Ecosystem (HPM)** — Drag & drop standalone `.hpkg` bundles to instantly expand the system.
 Hecos supports an 8-layer architecture where everything is a module: **Core Modules, Plugins, Autonomous Apps, Dashboard Widgets, UI Themes, Skill Packs, Personas, and MCP Servers**.
+* **🔑 Universal Backend & Key Manager** — Use local models or connect to cloud providers.
+Even in the cloud, work freely and securely with the built-in Key Manager that handles multiple API keys for each provider.
 * **🌐 Universal Tool Hub (MCP)** — Connect to any Model Context Protocol server for instant access to remote databases, APIs, and external toolkits.
 * **📋 Lists, Alarms & Reminders** — Native time orchestration fully integrated with voice pipelines and the automation engine.
 * **🔒 Local-first & Privacy-sovereign** — Runs entirely on your machine with local LLMs (Ollama/Kobold).
 Cloud providers available when you want extra power.